akatrack/Game-of-Life/README.md

 ## Notes:
 Some configurations grow from relatively small starting configurations, while others move across the region.
 A simple initial configuration is used here.

-_Problem description taken from Walter Savitch's "Problem Solving in C++."_
+_Problem description taken from Walter Savitch's "Problem Solving with C++."_